To Comfort The Afflicted

 The Perfect And The Good

 BY SUSAN ESTRICH What happened to that millisecond after the election when both the president and the speaker said they’d heard the message that Americans wanted the two parties to work together, wanted to make divided government work, and that they would do everything they could to make that happen?
 Gone?
-Shall we spend a […]
+Shall we spend a lot of time pointing fingers and figuring out who is to blame?
+On the other hand, let’s skip it for […]

 The Politics Of Threat

 BY FROMA HARROP The people are sad.
 If holiday shopping is any measure of public mood, the joy vanished this year.
 The grade-school massacre depressed everyone, and now our rapid approach to the Fiscal Cliff has many scared and afraid to spend money.
-The Fiscal Cliff is a phony crisis dropped on us by the […]
+The Fiscal Cliff is a phony crisis dropped on us by the politics of threat.
+Rather than further their goals through the normal process, so-called conservatives are using threats against the economy […]

 NRA Folly